-The Civic Working Group who meet quarterly, with membership comprising of the following:
+The Civic Working Group meet quarterly, with membership comprised of the following:

+- Charter Mayor

+- Deputy Charter Mayor

-Mayor Deputy Mayor 2 x Budget Signatories 2 x nominated Charter Trustees
+- 2 x Budget Signatories

+- 2 x nominated Charter Trustees

-The Civic Working Group can also invite other members to join a meeting where appropriate.
-The Chairman of the Civic Working Group will present their report at each meeting of the Charter Trustees, with the exception of the AGM, and will seek approval from the trust for any recommendations that they wish to put forward for consideration.
+The Civic Working Group can also invite other Trustees to join a meeting where appropriate.
+The Chairman of the Civic Working Group will present the CWG's report at each meeting of the Charter Trustees, with the exception of the AGM, and will seek approval from the Trustees for any recommendations therein.